sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/bc2000/README.md

 - darkness for months afterwards
 - **occurred in the spring**
 - hot hailstones in the air (comet debris)
+- ~50 days between Exodus and Lawgiving
+- Moses was 80 years old at Exodus

 Aztecs, Mayans:
 - No Sun for many years